 “Spanish,” she answered.

 “Fighting an epic battle against evil dragons?”

 “What about finding your true love?”

-She thought about that for a moment while also wondering if she had just felt a raindrop hit her head.
+She thought about that for a moment as she also wondered whether or not a raindrop had hit her head.
 That was actually a good question, and she knew why.

 “Uhh.”
 She knew what to say, but she wasn’t sure if saying it would please her in any way.
 “I’ve thought of it both in Spanish and English.”

 “Depends on the closeness I have with whoever I’m fantasizing about, I suppose.”